josephquismorio/cachesimulator/README.md

 # cachesimulator
-simple cache simulator made in python for [REDACTED] (one of my classes which i will omit for now to combat plagiarism)
+a cache simulator made in python.

 # setup
 you can clone the repository using the command: